maxemerick/maxemerick.github.io/_pages/about.md

 I received my B.S. in Mechanical Engineering with a Minor in Mathematics from California Polytechnic State University, San Luis Obispo in 2020.
 During this time, I worked in the Flight Test Data System Lab under the supervision of Dr. Russell Westphal.
 I received my M.S. in Mechanical Engineering from the University of California, Santa Barbara in 2022, working in the Dynamical Systems and Controls Lab under the supervision of [Dr. Bassam Bamieh](https://sites.engineering.ucsb.edu/~bamieh/).
 I started my Ph.D. under Dr. Bamieh in 2022.

 I completed industry internships with Panasonic Avionics in 2017 and Tesla in 2021.
-I also have extensive teaching experience at UCSB, including as instructor of record and as Lead TA for the Mechanical Engineering Department.
+I also have extensive teaching experience at UCSB, including as instructor of record and department Lead TA.
 (See my [teaching page](/teaching/) for more.)

 I am currently seeking tenure-track faculty and postdoctoral research positions in dynamical systems and control or applied mathematics.